Last Updated on: 8th October 2023, 02:01 pm

 Humidity levels above 85% won’t harm hermit crabs, but high humidity can cause excessive condensation in the tank, leading to mold and fungus growth.

-Also, failing to regularly clean a hermit’s tank can cause fungus and mold to grow.
+Also, failing to clean a hermit crab’s tank regularly can cause fungus and mold to grow.

-If you see any mold or fungus, you’ll need to remove the hermit crabs and give the tank a thorough clean, including the toys, plants, rocks, and whatever other items you have in there.
+If you see any mold or fungus, you’ll need to remove the hermit crabs and thoroughly clean the tank, including the toys, plants, rocks, and whatever other items you have in there.

 Never reuse bedding from a mold or fungus-infested cage.